 Even if two CRAs show the same details about the same debts, they may calculate a different credit score for you.
 This is the bit people find most difficult.
-For example, one reader had one small default, less than £50 over 4 years ago, which he paid off in full, then he found:
+A few examples from readers:

-“Noddle gave me 2/5 with a default, then 1/5 when it was satisfied.
-Experian gave me a fantastic score 996/999 and Equifax middle of the range but above the national average.“
+- “TransUnion gave me 2/5 with a default, then 1/5 when it was satisfied.
+Experian gave me a fantastic score 996/999 and ClearScore middle of the range but above the national average.“

-“With Equifax I have a poor score ( 360) so below national average and Experian an excellent score which is slightly confusing as they appear to have the exact same information.”
+- “With Equifax I have a poor score ( 360) so below average and Experian an excellent score which is slightly confusing as they appear to have the exact same information.”